HypeCheck

 What the Science Says

-Artichoke root (and leaf) comes from the Cynara scolymus plant and has been used in traditional European medicine for centuries, primarily to support digestion and liver function.
-It contains compounds like cynarin and chlorogenic acid, which are thought to stimulate bile production, potentially helping the body break down fats and ease bloating or indigestion.
-Some preliminary research suggests it may modestly support cholesterol levels and gut comfort, but no clinical papers were available to confirm specific doses or outcomes.
+Artichoke root (and leaf) comes from the Cynara scolymus plant and has been used for centuries to support digestion and liver function.
+It contains compounds like cynarin and chlorogenic acid, which are thought to stimulate bile production, helping the body break down fats and ease bloating or indigestion.
+Some traditional and preliminary research suggests it may also support healthy cholesterol levels, though strong clinical evidence is lacking.

 What It Doesn't Do